sebas-ib/surf-vision/README.md

 ### Command Line Argument `--spot`

-Surf spot to use to train model on (required).
+Surf spot to use to train model on (default: `all`). `all` will produce a model based on all spots' data combined.

 Defined in `config.py`: